 Passing the CPA exam can be a life-changing achievement.
 An individual who has a CPA license will be eligible for a wide range of jobs that require expertise in accounting.
-You can expect to command a higher salary and a greater degree of job security.
+Consequently, you can expect to command a higher salary and a greater degree of job security.

 Many roles within certain organizations are open only to CPAs.
 You could also stand a better chance of getting promoted and being considered for senior positions within the company.